 - Determine whether your steak has been trimmed at the butcher or not and trim it as needed (see "how to prepare hanger steak?" in the FAQ)

-- Mix the ginger, garlic, sake, salt, and vegetable oil together, and then rub the marinade all over the steak.
+- Mix the ginger, garlic, sake, salt, and vegetable oil together in a small bowl, and then rub the marinade all over the steak.
 Let this marinate for at least an hour.

 - To prepare the teriyaki sauce, add the soy sauce, sake, and sugar to a saucepan and bring it to a boil.
 Adjust the heat down to prevent it from boiling over, and cook the sauce until it starts to thicken (3-4 minutes)